cloudamqp/amqp-client.rb/README.md

 # AMQP::Client

-An AMQP 0-9-1 client alternative, trying to keep things as simple as possible.
+An AMQP 0-9-1 Ruby client, trying to keep things as simple as possible.

 ## Installation